dasc-lab/px4-quad-vicon-starter/README.md

 ## Additional Notes:

-Connect pixhawk using raspi to QGC:
+Connect pixhawk using raspi to QGC: (make sure QGC is running before you start mavros on the px4)

 when launch `mavros` on the raspi, you can use the launch command:
 ```